koskath/arete2/course_content/SC/final_md_files/Lecture12/lecture_12_slide_35_potential-approaches-for-solutions-across.md

-# Potential approaches for solutions across Boundaries - Supply Chain Towers for more visibility?
+# Slide 35 of Lecture 12 contains information about Potential approaches for solutions across Boundaries - Supply Chain Towers for more visibility?

 # The image in slide 35 of lecture 12 features a circular diagram illustrating a supply chain network labeled as "E2open Business Network Platform."
 The central figure is a "Command Center" represented by a red tower in the middle.
 This is surrounded by various entities depicted as buildings, encircled by a larger oval representing the platform.